 Insulin resistance, oxidative stress, and inflammation can cause brain fog, dementia, and other neurodegenerative disorders.

-Researchers consider the ketogenic diet promising for brain trauma, Alzheimer’s disease, Parkinson’s disease, ALS, brain tumors, migraine, and autism spectrum disorders[*].
+Researchers consider the ketogenic diet promising for various areas of brain health, like brain trauma, Alzheimer’s disease, Parkinson’s disease, ALS, brain tumors, migraine, and autism spectrum disorders[*].

 In mice, a 4-month ketogenic diet even reduced levels of beta-amyloid, a marker for Alzheimer’s disease[*].